pydio/pydio-doc-admin-guide/2_getting_started/2_6_ent_customize_user_interface.md

 _Note: This is an Enterprise Edition feature_

-To customize your UI go to the admin Settings, then to **All Plugins > Availble Plugins > Action Plugins** enable **Vanitizer**, reload the page (very important step) and then go back to your home page.
+To customize your UI go to the admin Settings, then to **All Plugins > Available Plugins > Action Plugins** enable **Vanitizer**, reload the page (very important step) and then go back to your home page.

 You now have a menu on the bottom left that looks like this: